Libraries, Museums, and Archives for Researching Appalachia

 The Southern Historical Collection (SHC) has developed a large-scale digitization program that is designed to provide online access to entire manuscript collections or to substantial portions of collections.
 The collections listed were digitized in whole or in part under this program.
 Clicking on a collection name will take you to the collection's finding aid (a descriptive guide to the collection's contents).
 To search for other SHC collections or other digitized collections in UNC-Chapel Hill's University Library.

-Special Collections @ UNC Asheville
+Special Collections at UNC Asheville

 Special Collections at UNC Asheville collects manuscripts, photographs, oral histories, and other materials that document Asheville and Western North Carolina.
 Special Collections at UNCA was founded in 1977 as the Southern Highlands Research Center with a goal of documenting the diversity of urban Appalachia and Asheville.